ArtifexSoftware/MuPDF.NET/docs/classes/page.rst

    .. method:: AddRedactAnnot(Quad quad, string text = null, string fontname = null, int fontsize=11, int align=TEXT_ALIGN_LEFT, float[] fill=(1, 1, 1), float[] text_color=(0, 0, 0), bool cross_out=true)

       **PDF only**: Add a redaction annotation.
 A redaction annotation identifies content to be removed from the document.
 Adding such an annotation is the first of two steps.
-It makes visible what will be removed in the subsequent step, :meth:`Page.ApplyRaedactions`.
+It makes visible what will be removed in the subsequent step, :meth:`Page.ApplyRedactions`.

       :arg quad_like,rect_like quad: specifies the (rectangular) area to be removed which is always equal to the annotation rectangle.
 This may be a :data:`Rect` or :data:`Quad` object.
 If a quad is specified, then the enveloping rectangle is taken.